MicrosoftDocs/VBA-Docs/api/Excel.Axis.Crosses.md

 ## Remarks

-Can be one of the  **XlAxisCrosses** constants listed in the following table.
+Can be one of the  **xlAxisCrosses** constants listed in the following table.